Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-- An in-class short-answer/multiple choice test
+- Two in-class short-answer/multiple choice tests.

 The paper involves active learning and students are requested to read their required weekly readings before attending class.